Education and qualifications:

 Outside work, is there any activity you enjoy doing in your spare time that relates to engineering?
 For example, do you participate in mentoring, volunteering or membership of other engineering groups?

-I am a mentor (with two mentees currently), CPD advisor for the IET, STEM Ambassador, member of the IET’s Professional Development Advisory Committee and member of the International Council on Systems Engineering (INCOSE).
+I am a mentor (with two mentees currently), CPD advisor for the IET and SaRS, STEM Ambassador, Professional Registration Interviewer for SaRS and a member of the IET’s Professional Development Advisory Committee

-I am a parent to two young children; therefore, I have to use my time and project management skills every day.
+I am a parent to two primary school-aged children; therefore, I have to use my time and project management skills every day.
 It’s also great fun that I have to regularly invent whatever crazy thing my kids think up, out of junk from the recycle bin!